 We recognise that maintaining contact with friends and family during a hospital admission is very important to our patients and their loved ones.
 In order to support patients to maintain contact with loved ones, the option of virtual visiting will be offered regularly to all inpatients.
-We have also introduced Letters to Loved Ones at Wythenshawe Hospital and Trafford General Hospital.

 Our policy enables specific identified needs to be taken into account, such as end of life care, cognitive impairment, learning disability/autism and visual or auditory impairment.
 The specific needs of women in labour, neonates and children are also recognised within the policy.
 Where there is a specific identified need, agreed named visitors may be permitted as set out in the policy.
 Essential visitors who meet a specific, identified care or communication need should not be counted as named visitors.
 Patients with identified specific needs must be reviewed by the senior clinician and Ward Manager or Matron on the day of admission and daily thereafter to determine the appropriate visiting arrangements.

+The revised policy is effective with immediate effect.
 Key points are set out below for ease of reference:

 - Visiting is not permitted for adult patients with an admission period of fewer than 7 days, (unless the patient has a specific identified need).
 If the level of risk for the area is assessed as low, the senior clinician and Ward Manager may agree one named visitor who may visit at pre-arranged times for patients whose admission exceeds 7 days.
 Any permitted visiting will be time restricted and must be arranged in advance with the Ward Manager/Nurse in Charge.